samhammond87/ruby-terminal-ordering-app/README.md

 - A ‘welcome’ and ‘goodbye’ message using ASCII art,
 - A loop to continue taking orders until all customers have finished including quantities,
 - A highly-customisable menu and code to allow quick implementation for a large number of businesses,
+- A receipt with the total calculated and printed,
 - A survey that uses TTY prompt to simplify the experience (making it more likely for the customer to leave a review)
 - Creating txt files for kitchen orders, total amounts, and survey results.